 We all love the rush of an amazing concert, whether we’re dancing along to the beat or moshing in the pit.
 But many of us like to capture the moment, quite literally, and record our experience.
-However, it’s hard to get decent photographs with compact digital cameras.
+However, it’s hard to get decent photographs with compact digital cameras or smartphones.
 Dark lighting, flashing lights, and constantly moving musicians make it difficult to photograph.
-If you’re willing to lug around a DSLR cameras and the right interchangeable lenses, you can take some pretty awesome shots.
+If you’re willing to lug around a DSLR camera and the right interchangeable lenses, you can take some pretty awesome shots.

 First you’ll need the right equipment.
 The standard lens to use is a 70–200mm f/2.8.
 This will be fast enough to take shots and has a great telephoto range.
 If you’re a beginner, you can get away with a 50mm or an 85mm, but you’ll have to make up for distance by moving around a lot to get closer.
 A wide angle lens really isn’t necessary, unless you’re looking for a picture of the entire band and the crowd.

 The stage will always be dim so you need to compensate for that light.
 You should be shooting in a high ISO and a wide aperture.
 It’s good to stay in the ISO range of 1600 to 3200 (sometimes higher if the camera can handle it without too much noise) and not dip below an f/5-6.
 However, be aware that these settings will create a small depth-of-field range and higher noise levels.
 The key is to be flexible and quick when taking your pictures.
 It’s also important to increase your burst rate.
 The more frames you can shoot per second, the better because lights will be flashing and musicians will be moving.